Ancient Origins

 Stonehenge: The Claims

-What the show gets wrong: The claim that this was "impossible" hasn't held up.
-Experimental archaeology has repeatedly demonstrated that human teams using ropes, rollers, sledges, and wooden frameworks can move stones of this size.
-A 2019 study identified the precise extraction sites in the Preseli Hills, showing exactly how the stone was taken.
-A 2020 paper in Antiquity proposed glacial transport for part of the journey.
-"Difficult and impressive" is very different from "impossible."
+What archaeology says: "Impossible" is the one word that hasn't held up.
+Experimental archaeology has repeatedly shown that human teams with ropes, rollers, sledges, and wooden frameworks can move stones of this size.
+A 2019 study pinned down the precise extraction sites in the Preseli Hills, showing exactly where the stone was taken from.
+A 2020 paper in Antiquity even proposed glacial transport for part of the journey.
+So the wall the episode runs into — "no one could have done this" — turns out to have a door in it.

 Göbekli Tepe: The Claims

-What the show gets right: This is, genuinely, one of the most astonishing archaeological discoveries of the twentieth century.
-Göbekli Tepe does predate Stonehenge by 6,500 years.
-It was built by people who, by the accepted archaeological chronology, shouldn't have had the social organization or motivation to build monumental architecture.
-It really did force a rethinking of the relationship between sedentism, agriculture, and complex society.
+What the episode claimed: The show frames Göbekli Tepe as evidence that civilization is far older than the standard timeline allows — hunter-gatherers in 9600 BC raising T-shaped limestone pillars weighing up to 50 tons.
+And on the bones of it, the show is right to be staggered.
+This is one of the most astonishing archaeological discoveries of the twentieth century.
+Göbekli Tepe predates Stonehenge by 6,500 years.
+It was built by people who, by everything we thought we knew, shouldn't have had the social organization or the motivation to build anything monumental at all.
+It genuinely forced a rethinking of how settlement, agriculture, and complex society fit together.

 Baalbek: The Claims

-The Trilithon stones get extended treatment — three limestone blocks in the foundation of the Roman Temple of Jupiter, each weighing roughly 800 tons, with the show arguing that no Roman technology could have moved them and that the foundation predates Rome by millennia.
+What the episode claimed: The Trilithon gets extended treatment — three limestone blocks in the foundation of the Roman Temple of Jupiter, each weighing roughly 800 tons, with the show arguing that no Roman technology could have moved them and that the foundation predates Rome by millennia.
+The blocks themselves earn the awe.
+They dwarf, by a wide margin, anything else the Romans built anywhere in their empire.
+How they were moved is not a question you answer in a sentence.
+And the show is right that Roman construction elsewhere never reaches for stones remotely this size — which makes Baalbek a genuine outlier, a place that doesn't quite fit the pattern of its own builders.

-What the show gets wrong: The claim that the foundation predates Roman construction has been directly tested.
-The German Archaeological Institute has been excavating at Baalbek since 1898, with recent focused campaigns on precisely this question.
-The current evidence places the megalithic foundation stones in the Roman construction period, not before it.
-The show presents the "pre-Roman foundation" as established fact; it's more accurately a minority hypothesis that hasn't survived archaeological scrutiny.
+What archaeology says: The "pre-Roman foundation" claim is the testable one, and it has been tested.
+The German Archaeological Institute has dug at Baalbek since 1898, with recent campaigns aimed squarely at this question.
+The evidence places the megalithic foundation stones within the Roman construction period, not before it.
+So the lost-civilization-beneath-Rome storyline thins out the more dirt gets moved.

 The Carnac Stones: The Claims